Squadron Leader Tom Bennett DFM (27 January 1919–9 January 2013) flew as a navigator in one of the specialist crews on No. 617 (Dambusters) Squadron.

-Tom passed with Honours, but because of family circumstances he had to find work at the age of 16.
+He was born in Poplar, London, the second son of a London dockworker and an Irish immigrant, but won a scholarship to Raine’s Foundation School.
+Tom passed with honours, but due to family circumstances he had to find work at the age of 16.
 He obtained a clerical post in Ladywell, Lewisham.

-At the outbreak of the war he joined the RAF and qualified as a Navigator.
-His Flying Log Book shows that he flew in numerous types of smaller aircraft as a Pathfinder as well as the far larger bombers.
-Like many other young men of the time, he married his childhood sweetheart Lillian in October 1940 and went on to have five children.
-He was commissioned and remained in the RAF after the war serving in various locations including Malta, Lincolnshire and the Isle of Man.
+He joined the RAF in early 1940 and qualified as a navigator.
+He flew in numerous types of small aircraft as well as the far larger bombers.
+Tom married his childhood sweetheart, Lillian, in October 1940 and they went on to have five children.
+He was commissioned and remained in the RAF after the war, serving in various locations including Malta, Lincolnshire and the Isle of Man.

-On discharge, he and Lillian settled in Westcliff-on-Sea in Essex and he worked for the British India Steam Navigation Company until his retirement.
-During his latter years he was heavily involved in The 617 Squadron Association and committed to their charitable causes.
+On discharge, Tom and Lillian settled in Westcliff-on-Sea in Essex and he worked for the British India Steam Navigation Company until his retirement.
+During his latter years he was heavily involved in the 617 Squadron Association and committed to their charitable causes.

-After attending the celebrations of the opening of the Bomber Command Memorial in Hyde Park on 28th June 2012, Tom passed away peacefully on January 9th 2013, 2 weeks before his 94th birthday.
+Tom attended the opening of the Bomber Command Memorial in Hyde Park on 28 June 2012, and passed away peacefully the following January, two weeks before his 94th birthday.

 617 Squadron: The Dambusters at War